-As part of the marriage Green Card application process, it is imperative that the main sponsor is able to meet the minimum income requirements for the application.
+As part of the marriage Green Card application process, it is imperative that the main sponsor is able to meet the minimum income requirements for the application to prevent having a green card denied.
 This amount is based on 125% of the Poverty Guidelines set by Form I-864P (HHS Poverty Guidelines for Affidavit of Support) set by the United States Department of Health and Human Services.
-Although there are other ways to meet the minimum income requirements, it is imperative to ensure that all requirements are adequately met during the marriage Green Card application process.
+Although there are other ways to meet the minimum income requirements, it is imperative to ensure that all requirements are adequately met during the marriage Green Card application process to avoid red flags.

 IV.
 Ineligibility to apply for a marriage Green Card

 Although there are many ways to be eligible for a marriage Green Card, it is often easy to overlook certain statuses that will deem the marriage Green Card applicant ineligible.

 - Traveling individuals will have a presumption that they did not enter the United States with the intent to obtain a marriage Green Card.
 It is crucial that the marriage Green Card applicant understand the time restrictions imposed on them by their visa

 - Illegal entrants into the United States are generally ineligible to apply for a marriage Green Card application while still residing within the United States.
 However, there may be options to apply for a marriage Green Card application from the applicant’s home country

 - If the marriage Green Card applicant is engaged in removal proceedings, they will not be allowed to apply for a marriage Green Card while residing within the United States